refinedev/refine/documentation/blog/2022-09-11-next-refine-pwa.md

 <br/>
 <br/>

 That’s it!
-We’ve successfully built a storefront using refine and Next.js SSR.
+We’ve successfully built a storefront using Refine and Next.js SSR.
 Next, we’ll demonstrate how to generate a PWA manifest for our app, and how to turn it into a PWA.

 ## Generating PWA manifest